SIMPLE TIPS TO BRING SEL INTO THE CLASSROOM

 Research tells us that cultivating a growth mindset is the surest path to developing the kind of positive self-talk which is foundational for self-efficacy and a strong internal locus of control.
 Having a growth mindset is like having a compass which points to the “next step” when invariable mistakes and missteps happen.
 So instead of giving up, having a growth mindset inspires us to get up, get creative, get to Plan-B (or C or D :), get moving, and get growing!

-Check out a full list of growth mindset activities here!
+Check out a full bundle of growth mindset activities here!

 8. Build Relationship Skills by Using and Teaching I-Statements